||Contact | A-Z Health Index | Events & Meetings|

 The health department will license and routinely inspect all food establishments.
 We also license temporary food establishments such as the food vendors at our local fairs, arts & craft shows and other seasonal events scheduled around the county.

 Staff work closely with the local police, animal control and the county sheriff's department in the management of animal bite incidents and possible rabies exposure in humans and animals.
 The rabies virus can infect a host of animals including skunks, bats, dogs, cats and ferrets.
 Skunks are the main carrier of rabies in our area.
 Rabies can be transmitted to humans through the lining of the eyes, nose, and open wounds such as a bite, cut or puncture associated with an animal that has been exposed to rabies.

 Public Bathing Places

 Staff also conducts routine inspections on the swimming pools and spas throughout the county.
 We test the water for proper balance, including ph, chlorine and turbidity.
 Filtering systems are observed and checked for the necessary safety equipment that must be present at each pool location.

 Barber shops are inspected around the county for basic hygiene and sanitary conditions.
 We ensure that suitable germicides are being used for proper sanitization of barbers' equipment.

 Food handler's permits are valid for two years.
-Classes are held at the Ottawa County Health Department on the first Tuesday of the month at 9:30, and the third Tuesday at 3:30.
-Due to limited space, please call to confirm the class is being held.
-The cost is $5.00 per person.
+Classes are held at the Craig County Health Department on the third Wednesday of each month at 3:30 p.m.
+Call (918) 256-7531 to confirm, due to limited space.

 Copyright © State of Oklahoma